 Hope for Ruth

-“‘Then the women said to Naomi, ‘Blessed be the Lord, who has not left you this day without a redeemer, and may his name be renowned in Israel!’” -Ruth 4:14
+“The women said to Naomi: ‘Praise be to the Lord, who this day has not left you without a guardian-redeemer.
+May he become famous throughout Israel!’” -Ruth 4:14

 Ruth was recently widowed and told by Naomi, her mother-in-law, to return to her home of Moab and the gods the Moabites worshipped.
 But Ruth decided to follow Naomi to an unknown place and the God of the Israelites.